Thursday, March 29, 2012

 “Taking me out of the race?
 That’s not fair!”

 This was completely unexpected, and no doubt, unprecedented!
 I was quite sure that no one else was ever punished in this way for dropping pillows on our school from low-flying aircraft.
 A stern lecture, an after-school detention, my Algebra grade reduced from a C to a D----any or all of those would have seemed to me to be a just recompense for skipping a class or two.
 After all, I had brought an excuse, signed by my mother.
 Nobody questioned what the appointment in Orlando was on the previous day, and my excuse had been approved.
 But my protestations were unpersuasive.
 Ten minutes before, I was riding the temporary wave of euphoria brought on by our successful mission.
-But I left the office deflated, and feeling ill-used.
+But I left the office deflated and feeling ill-used.
 The principal’s decision seemed decidedly unprincipled.
 He was removing from our student body the right to have their idiot-of-choice as president, and this seemed to me to be downright un-American.

 I remember becoming more indignant as the day wore on.
 I was mounting petition drives and sit-ins in my mind.
 This was bigger than me now.
 This was a civil rights issue.
 I was now the Martin Luther King of Lyman High School.
 It was as if I had been refused service at the school lunch counter because of my race----my race for class president.
 While Barack Obama was still a mere child kicking soccer balls in Kenya or Indonesia or Hawaii or Kansas or all of the above, I was being persecuted, in Florida, for having the audacity of hope, the audacity to believe that a goof-off could get elected class president.
 But I did not despair because I knew there was no way my classmates would stand for this injustice.
 Songs would be written, armbands worn, slogans shouted!